vicentecalfo-dev/hgnc-get-gene-info/README.md

 - `fetchBy(storedField: string, query: any)`: Fetches information from the API based on a specific field and a query.
 Throws an error if the specified field is not in the `storedFields` list.
 - `searchByAllFields(query: any)`: Conducts a search on all searchable fields with the specified query.
 - `searchBy(searchableField: string, query: any)`: Conducts a search on a specific field with the specified query.
 Throws an error if the specified field is not in the `searchableFields` list.
+- `dbOverview(dumentType:string)`:  Returns general information from database.

 ### Accessible Properties

 - `storedFields`: Returns a list of fields that can be specified for the `fetchBy` method.
 - `searchableFields`: Returns a list of fields that can be specified for the `searchBy` method.
+- `documentTypes`: Return s list of fields that can br specified for th `dbOverview` method.

 ## Usage Examples